 When I’d told Ana that one of the places I was eager to see was the Jardim Bordallo Pinhero, she reacted almost giddily – telling me this choice, combined with my preference for Sagres beer, practically made me an honorary Lisboeta.
-Of course, this meant the Pinhero Garden was a place I couldn’t miss.
+Of course, this meant I couldn’t miss the Pinhero Garden.

-Even though I needed to walk off some of my lunch, when the Herewego app confirmed that the walk from the restaurant to the garden exceeded five kilometers and finished 70 meters higher than my staring point, I knew I’d opt for a combination of Metro and a walk.
+Even though I needed to walk off some of my lunch, when the Herewego app confirmed that the walk from the restaurant to the garden exceeded five kilometers and finished 70 meters higher than my staring point, I knew I’d opt to combine Metro ride and a walk.
 It looked like the Campo Pequeno stop was a bit more than halfway and, given how much I’d walked in the morning, two kilometers or so seemed appropriate.

 Just steps from the Metro is the actual Campo Pequeno – an old bullfighting ring that provides the name for the Metro stop but, more importantly, is considered one of the most important Lisbon buildings designed in the Neo-Arabic style.
 From there, I trusted the GPS to direct me to the Jardim Bordallo Pinhero.